josevnz/athlinks-races/README.md

-# scrapy-athlinks: web scraper for race results hosted on Athlinks
+# athlinks_races: web scraper for race results hosted on Athlinks

 ## NOTE

-This is a fork of the original [athlinks-scraper-scrapy](https://github.com/josevnz/scrapy-athlinks).
+This is a fork of the original [scrapy-athlinks](https://github.com/josevnz/scrapy-athlinks).
 I decided to take over as I want to add features that were not originally available on the project.

 ## Introduction

-`scrapy-athlinks` provides the [`RaceSpider`](athlinks_races/spiders/race.py) class.
+`athlinks_races` provides the [`RaceSpider`](athlinks_races/spiders/race.py) class.

 This spider crawls through all results pages from a race hosted on athlinks.com, building and following links to each athlete's individual results page, where it collects their split data.
 It also collects some metadata about the race itself.

-By default, the spider returns one race metadata object (`RaceItem`), and one `AthleteItem` per participant.
+By default, the spider returns one race metadata object (`RaceItem`), and one

+`AthleteItem` per participant.
 Each `AthleteItem` consists of some basic athlete info and a list of `RaceSplitItem` containing data from each split they recorded.